bact/spdx-3-model/docs/format.md

     While descriptive link text is generally preferred for better readability and accessibility,
-    there may be specific instances where bare URLs might be necessary.
+    there can be specific instances where bare URLs are necessary.
-    This could include cases where URLs need to be clearly visible in both digital and print formats or when the URL serves as a metadata value.
+    This can include cases where URLs need to be clearly visible in both digital and print formats or when the URL serves as a metadata value.

     The IRI field in the Metadata section shall use a bare URL: